Key Takeaways

 Dialectical Behavior Therapy (DBT)

 Dialectical Behavior Therapy (DBT) was originally developed by Marsha M. Linehan for treating borderline personality disorder.
 It’s greatly influenced by CBT but focuses more on the behavioral component.
-It’s since been adapted for a range of issues, including substance abuse, eating disorders, depression, and PTSD.
+DBT (also known as dialectical behavioral therapy) has since been adapted for a range of issues, including substance abuse, eating disorders, depression, and PTSD.

 Acceptance and Commitment Therapy (ACT)